In this section, you'll be learning about

 the new input data worksheet already baked in, and publish it using the

-along with vehicles.refem
+mebt along with vehicles.refem.

-Display the data in a table
+Display the data in a table control.

-control is very much like the
+A table control is very much like the

-that you're familiar with: it displays tabular
+repeater that you're familiar with: it displays tabular

 data in the form based on a template defined by its children.
 It also uses the

-mechanism to query
+same recordset and record mechanism to query

 tabular data and to iterate over its rows.
 The only real difference is that

-has a more rigid template: a required row
+table has a more rigid template: a required row

-child with one or more cell
+child with one or more cells,

 Let's see how this works; it won't bite.